 One thing that 2Checkouts offers its users is its top-notch payment gateway security.
 They’re PCI-compliant, so you can be assured that any of your customer’s payment information will be kept safe and protected.
 You can process debit cards, credit cards, and even PayPal payments from there.

-Currently, the platform is available in 197 countries, operates in 15 languages, and supports more than 87 currencies.
-This makes it a perfect payment processing solution if you’re constantly receiving payments overseas.
+Currently, the platform is available in 197 countries, operates in 15 languages, and supports over 87 currencies.
+This makes it a perfect payment processing solution if you constantly receive payments overseas.

 With 2Checkout, you’ll only have to pay 2.9% + $0.30 per transaction.
 In addition, you won’t have to pay for set-up, recurring, or monthly fees, making it an affordable solution for many eCommerce businesses.